mandymchu/python/README.md

-#by Mandy Chu

-#Here are some self-driving projects and test demos.
+### Here are some self-driving projects and test demos.